 The sprawling Bayou City, located along the Central Flyway, is one of the top five American cities at risk for a high number of bird collisions alongside Chicago, Atlanta, Dallas and New York.
 This particular stretch of the Gulf Coast is also a veritable bonanza for birdwatchers.

-Launched this spring, Lights Out Houston includes a notification system for building owners that's based on BirdCast, a migration forecasting and tracking tool revamped and relaunched earlier this year by the Cornell Lab of Ornithology.
+Lights Out Houston includes a notification system for building owners that's based on BirdCast, a migration forecasting and tracking tool by the Cornell Lab of Ornithology.
 Wildly popular with recreational birders, BirdCast, as it turns out, also serves an even greater purpose: it can help save the lives of birds.

 Essentially, participating organizations and individuals can receive alerts when observational data and meteorological conditions predict more intense-than-normal migrational activity in the night sky.
 This way, building owners know well in advance to flip off the lights, if they haven't already.
 As Audubon magazine writes, BirdCast can "reliably predict" migration timing up to three days in advance.